andrews1022/javascript-projects/keyless-car-better/README.md

-# Keyless Card
+# Keyless Car (Better)

-This was built alongside Andrei Neagoie as part of his [The Complete Web Developer in 2019: Zero to Mastery Udemy Course](https://www.udemy.com/the-complete-web-developer-zero-to-mastery/)
+This project was built as a part of Andrei Neagoie's [The Complete Web Developer in 2020: Zero to Mastery](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/) Udemy course.

-### Things I learned building this project
-- Improving upon the code in the keyless-card project by introducing functions